 Qualifications and Restrictions

-The Department of Housing and Economic Development can pre-qualify certain projects but it is the Cook County Assessor's Office which authorizes and makes the legal determination of whether projects qualify for real estate tax incentives
+The Department of Planning and Development can pre-qualify certain projects but it is the Cook County Assessor's Office which authorizes and makes the legal determination of whether projects qualify for real estate tax incentives

-Class 6(b), Class 7(a)/Class 7(b) and Class 8 incentives lower property tax burdens for new and expanding businesses.
+Class 6(b), Class 7(a), Class 7(b), Class 7(c) and Class 8 incentives lower property tax burdens for new and expanding businesses.
 For qualifying projects, rates can be lowered by more than 50 percent for up to 12 years.
 The Class L incentive lowers the property tax rate for individually-designated Chicago Landmarks or contributing buildings in a Chicago Landmark district.